Service delays due to lengthy checks at the Estonian-Russian border

 Tallinn — Saint Petersburg — Tallinn route (Narva — Ivangorod checkpoint):

-• in the direction from Estonia to Russia, most bus trips are without delays or up to one hour; up to an hour and a half on Friday and Saturday, minimum delays on night trips;
+• in the direction from Estonia to Russia, most bus trips are up to two hours, up to three hours on Friday, weekends and holidays;

-• in the direction from Russia to Estonia, most bus trips are without delays or up to one hour; up to an hour and a half on Sunday, minimum delays on night trips.
+• in the direction from Russia to Estonia, most bus trips are up to two hours, up to three hours on weekends and holidays.

 Tallinn — Pskov — Tallinn route (Koidula — Kunichina Mountain checkpoint):

-• in the direction from Estonia to Russia from an hour to an hour and a half, occasionally up to two hours;
+• in the direction from Estonia to Russia up to one hour, less often up to two hours;

-• in the direction from Russia to Estonia almost without delays.
+• in the direction from Russia to Estonia up to one and a half hour.

 Baltic Shuttle coach at border between Russia and Estonia